gauravkuwar/CSC336-final-proj/README.md

 - make sql file to make user, create tables, grant the user (select, insert, delete, update) priviliges for the tables
 - make E-R diagram
-- make python script with modules (select, insert, delete, update) for each table.
+- make python script with modules (select, insert, delete, update) for each table and populate database with csv file
+- make csv file